David Ring, M.D., Ph.D.

-Prior to moving to Austin, Ring was a professor of orthopedic surgery at Harvard Medical School, chief of hand surgery at Massachusetts General Hospital, and chair of the MGH Orthopedic Quality and Patient Safety Committee.
-He was awarded a Ph.D. for clinical research in the psychosocial aspects of arm pain from the University of Amsterdam in 2005.
-His interests include trauma and posttraumatic reconstruction in the arm, quality and patient safety, common arm illnesses, and psychosocial aspects of arm illness.
+Before moving to Austin, Ring was a professor of orthopedic surgery at Harvard Medical School, chief of hand surgery at Massachusetts General Hospital, and chair of the MGH Orthopedic Quality and Patient Safety Committee.
+He was awarded a Ph.D. for clinical research in psychosocial aspects of arm pain from the University of Amsterdam in 2005.
+His interests include trauma and post-traumatic reconstruction in the arm, quality and patient safety, common arm illnesses and psychosocial aspects of arm illness.
 He has more than 450 peer-reviewed original research publications.
 He is a deputy editor for Journal of Orthopaedic Trauma and Clinical Orthopaedics and Related Research.

-Ring has influenced the treatment of upper extremity trauma and its effects (traumatic elbow instability in particular), nonunions, and common hand illnesses.
-He has also increased the appreciation of the importance of both nontechnical skills in orthopaedic surgery and the psychological and sociological influences on musculoskeletal illness.
+Ring has influenced the treatment of upper extremity trauma and its sequellae (traumatic elbow instability in particular), nonunions, and common hand illnesses.
+He has also increased the appreciation of the importance of both nontechnical skills in orthopedic surgery and the psychological and sociological influences on musculoskeletal illness.

 American Academy of Orthopedic Surgeons